alphpaca/monoplus-split-action/README.md

                 target_branch: "main" # "main" is a default value, there is no need to set it explicitly
                 tag: ${{ steps.extract_tag.outputs.TAG }} # optional, used only when we want to tag a new version
 ```

-`PACKAGE_DEPLOY_KEY` can be both standard SSH associated with GitHub account, but also a GitHub deploy key can be used, what is recommended by us.

 ## 👋🏼 About Alphpaca